Last updated: June 2026

 Cerebras

 - Differentiator: Wafer-scale chips designed for inference.
-Very long context handling and competitive throughput on Llama 3.1 70B.
+Very long context handling and competitive throughput.

 - Card required: No